SuttonNet

 • If your website content departs from our Christian worldview so much that we are very uncomfortable hosting it: we will discuss this with you.

 • Worst case scenario: we/you decide that this client-host relationship isn't workable, and we ask you to host your site elsewhere.
-We would then terminate the Hosting Agreement in accordance with its terms.
+We'you terminate our Hosting Agreement in accordance with its terms.

 Principles

-Is there a difference between SuttonNet's content policy and actions of Big Tech to cancel social media accounts, ban videos, hide 'fake news', delete websites, trounce opposition platforms that allow the content they banned, &c?
+Is there a difference between Bizazz's content policy and actions of Big Tech to cancel social media accounts, ban videos, hide 'fake news', delete websites, trounce opposition platforms that allow the content they banned, & government misinformation bills?
+We believe there is.
+Motives matter.
+Principles matter.
+We want to foster truthseeking and to encourage thoughtful, useful discussion by our content policies; not to restrict human communication & enquiry.

 The Suttons are in a delicate position, balanced (as Jesus' followers have always been) between sliding into freedom/licentiousness on one hand (an abuse of grace & forgiveness), and hyper-control on the other (legalism - an abuse of law & order).
 We all get it wrong sometimes, even when we're trying to do right.